Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 To install: Extract the "Scripts" and "Sprites" folders into the world you wish to use the mod with. **Make sure lilybeeveeeeee's modloader is installed! (in #assets-are-share pins on Baba is You Discord server: https://discord.gg/GGbUUse)** Check Scripts/options.lua to enable or disable features!

+This will be the **final** version except to fix critical bugs.
+My next project will be the Mega Mod Pack, that merges all existing mods into one github repository that everyone can use, after which I may make new words again.

 **LESS / MULTIPLY / DIVIDE** - __Property__ LESS is the opposite of MORE.
 If an object *could* expand to surrounding tiles under MORE rules, then it is destroyed.
 MULTIPLY and DIVIDE are X shaped counterparts to MORE and LESS, growing and shrinking in checkerboard patterns.
 MORE/LESS and MULTIPLY/DIVIDE cancel out, while MORE/MULTIPLY and LESS/DIVIDE if combined give 8-way growing/shrinking respectively!

 **SLIDE** - __Property__ Whenever this object moves, it moves as far as possible.
 Tested with you, move, shift, push and pull.
 'ALL on ICE is SLIDE'  makes ice slippery!